arachnetech/homebridge-mqttthing/README.md

     "integerValue": "true to use 1|0 instead of true|false default onValue and offValue", "onValue": "<value representing on (optional)>",
     "offValue": "<value representing off (optional)>",
-    "turnOffAfterms": <milliseconds after which to turn off automatically (optional)>
+    "turnOffAfterms": <milliseconds after which to turn off automatically (optional)>, "resetStateAfterms": "<milliseconds after which to reset state automatically (optional)>" }
-}
 ```